Mahi Study Reveals New Info About Dolphin

-Tagging program reveals migration patterns, travel speeds and more
+Tagging program reveals mahi-mahi migration patterns, travel speeds and more dolphin facts.

 dolphin in the water

-More than 23,000 dolphin were tagged and 597 were recaptured and analyzed in the 16-year Dolphinfish Research Program.
+More than 39,500 dolphin were tagged and 903 were recaptured and analyzed in the 25-year Dolphinfish Research Program.
 Chris Woodward / Sport Fishing Magazine

-The Cooperative Science Services’ Dolphinfish Research Program released its findings from an extensive study on the species.
-The program will operate as its own non-profit organization beginning in January 2018.
+The Beyond Our Shores Foundation Dolphinfish Research Program recently released updated findings from an extensive study on the species.
+Instituted in 2002, the program was federally funded until it began operating as a non-profit organization in 2018.

 Below are some facts previously known about dolphin, along with new information regarding migration patterns, travel speed, and more from the tagging program.
-In working with anglers through the research program, more than 23,000 dolphin were tagged by nearly 4,600 anglers.
-A total of 597 tagged dolphin recoveries have been reported.
-More than two-thirds of the fish marked and released in the 16-year-old study were tagged off the East Coast of Florida.
+In working with anglers through the research program, more than 39,500 dolphin were tagged by nearly 6,200 anglers.
+A total of 902 tagged dolphin recoveries have been reported.
+Just over two-thirds of the fish marked and released in the 25-year-old study were tagged off the east coast of Florida.

-• They can grow as much as 2.5 inches per week.
+• They grow, on average, as much as .98 inches per week.

 • Dolphin can eat up to 20 percent of their body weight in a day.